 A vital component of the current attack on True Christianity is the promotion of moral heresy.
 That is, the active attempt to undermine clear Christian teachings regarding human nature, living, and action – praxis.
 As Orthodox, we must soberly understand that a concerted effort is being employed from without and even from within the Church to overturn Christian moral teaching, or at least “soften” it (which is simply the first step in overturning it).

 Christian moral teaching is revelation just as much as dogmatic teaching.
 The only way by which a person may truly know how to live is through the revelation of Jesus Christ.

-Fundamental to this attack is the normalizing of sexual immorality, perversions.
+Fundamental to this attack is the normalizing of sexual immorality and perversions.
 Secularism in all its manifestations understands that sexual “freedom and revolution” is vital in a war against true Christianity.
-(Here is an interesting read in this topic, with focus on the Soviet experiments in sexual revolution.)
+(Here is an interesting read on this topic, with a focus on the Soviet experiments in the sexual revolution.)

 Ultimately the goal is to construct a “new” global “orthodoxy,” one denatured and emasculated; one that willingly grovels at the feet of worldly power.
 Like the sad traitors to Orthodoxy who sold out under the Union of Florence and the Union of Brest, they will say, but we can keep our outward rites and institutions!
 What good will even correct rites do for those devoid of any knowledge of God?